 Copyright Argus Research Company.
 This report has been prepared for Triad Securities Corp. by Argus Research, a thirdparty investment research company.
 This report has no regard to specific investment objectives, financial situations or the particular needs of any recipient.
 It should not be considered an individualized recommendation.
 All investors are encouraged to use multiple sources of investment information and to actively monitor their holdings.
 The security or industry discussed may not be suitable for everyone.

 THIS REPORT IS BASED ON INFORMATION FROM A VARIETY OF SOURCES AND STATISTICAL DATA BELIEVED TO BE RELIABLE, BUT IN NO WAY ARE WARRANTED AS TO ACCURACY, TIMELINESS, COMPLETENESS OR RELIABILITY.

 Any opinions expressed are statements of judgment by Argus as of the published date of this report and are subject to change without notice.
-We do not undertake to advise you, nor are we under any obligation to advise you, as to any changes in our estimates or views.
+Argus does not undertake to advise you, nor is it under any obligation to advise you, as to any changes in its estimates or views.
 This report is published for informational purposes only and is not to be construed as a solicitation or an offer to buy or sell any security.
-Argus, its affiliates, officers, directors, employees, stockholders or members of their families may have long and/or short positions in and may purch ase or sell from time to time any of the above-mentioned or related securities
+Argus, its affiliates, officers, directors, employees, stockholders or members of their families may have long and/or short positions in and may purchase or sell from time to time any of the above-mentioned or related securities.

 A registered principal of Triad Securities has reviewed and approved this report.
 Triad Securities believes this report to be reliable, to contain no untrue statement of material fact, and to be otherwise not false or misleading.